Danappelxx/SwiftMongoDB/README.md

 $ carthage bootstrap
 ```

 This gives you a built `SwiftMongoDB.framework` in `Carthage/Build/Mac`.
-For instructions on how to use it, refer to the [Carthage README](https://github.com/Carthage/Carthage) You can now proceed to read through the tutorial.
+For instructions on how to use it, refer to the [Carthage README](https://github.com/Carthage/Carthage).

-# Example
-There is an example application [here](https://github.com/Danappelxx/MongoDBExplorer).
-It's probably better to read the rest of the README first, though.

 # Tutorial
 This example assumes that you have setup the project and have MongoDB running.